khurtwilliams/cornerstone/SECURITY.md

 ## Reporting a Vulnerability

-The Cornerstone theme team takes security bugs seriously.
+The Cornerstone theme team (that's one person, me) takes security bugs seriously.
 We appreciate your efforts to responsibly disclose your findings.

 ### How to Report